 Mouse IL-11 R alpha Antibody

 Please Note: Optimal dilutions should be determined by each laboratory for each application.
 General Protocols are available in the Technical Information section on our website.

-Cell Proliferation Induced by IL‑11 and Neutralization by Mouse IL‑11 (Catalog # 418-ML) stimulates proliferation in the T11 mouse plasmacytoma cell line in a dose-dependent manner (orange line).
-Proliferation elicited by Recombinant Mouse IL-11 (1 ng/mL) is neutralized (green line) by increasing concentrations of Goat Anti-Mouse IL-11 R alpha Antigen Affinity-purified Polyclonal Antibody (Catalog # AF490).
-The ND50 is typically 2‑6 µg/mL.
+Cell Proliferation Induced by IL‑11 and Neutralization by Mouse IL‑11 R alpha Antibody.
+Recombinant Mouse IL-11 (Catalog # 418-ML) stimulates proliferation in the T11 mouse plasmacytoma cell line in a dose-dependent manner (orange line).
+Proliferation elicited by Recombinant Mouse IL-11 (1 ng/mL) is neutralized (green line) by increasing concentrations of Goat Anti-Mouse IL-11 Ra Antigen Affinity-purified Polyclonal Antibody (Catalog # AF490).
+The ND50 is typically 1-6 µg/mL.

 Preparation and Storage